 - Sequential numbering of multiple packages recommended (1 of 4, 2 of 4, 3 of 4, etc.).

-Cargo - Alaska Airlines does not assume financial liability for spoilage, thawing or freezing to delay enroute, unless there is clear evidence of mishandling or negligence.
+Cargo - We do not assume financial liability for spoilage, thawing, or freezing to delay en route, unless there is clear evidence of mishandling or negligence.

-Alaska Airlines does not accept COD (Cash on Delivery) payments.
-Non commercial perishable goods must be prepaid.
+We do not accept COD (Cash on Delivery) payments.
+Noncommercial perishable goods must be prepaid.

 Because of the delicate nature of live shellfish such as crab, shipments must be packed carefully in approved containers and clearly marked with "This Side Up" labels.
-Alaska Airlines will only accept live shellfish for carriage at shipper's risk, declared value or insurance will cover actual lost pieces only.
+We will only accept live shellfish for carriage at shipper's risk, declared value or insurance will cover actual lost pieces only.

 We require the following additional safeguards when shipping live crab: